 Luckily for me, enough of the people who had been introduced to the podcast via New & Noteworthy were thirsty for what I was serving.
 Unlike most true crime podcast, FBI Retired Case File Review is more like the TV show 20/20 than Dateline, less violence and more variety.
 I search for interesting cases and agents to feature and believe the unique content attracts new listeners each week.
 Would I like even more listeners?
 Sure, and that’s now happening organically.

 #2.
 The cover art may be the key.

-Listeners looking for podcasts featuring true crime have been able to find FBI Retired Case File Review amidst all the other podcasts out there with similar content (It’s also purposely listed under the Arts category instead of Society & Culture).
+Listeners looking for podcasts featuring true crime have been able to find FBI Retired Case File Review amidst all the other podcasts out there with similar content.
 Why?
-I think it was the kick ass cover art (big props to Robert Dieters of Jack Rabbit Design).
+I think it’s the kick ass cover art (big props to Robert Dieters of Jack Rabbit Design).
 It immediately signals to potential listeners what the podcast is about.
 The cover art is eye-catching and, don’t you think?

 #3.
 You need to prepare for success.

 The very first episode was recorded on my iPhone using the voice memo app.
 Seriously.
 I held out my cell and my guest and I spoke out loud.
 I thought it sounded great at the time, but now know that the audio quality for those initial episodes was poor.
 I’ll never know how many more of those initial New & Noteworthy listeners would have stuck around if I had been prepared for their sudden and unexpected visit.
 Your first episodes don’t have to be perfect, but make sure the audio is as good as you can make it.
 I believe the only thing that saved me in those early days was great content.

 #4.
 You need to be prepared for the time commitment success brings.